-One voice for policing in British Columbia
+One voice for police leadership in British Columbia

 The BC Association of Chiefs of Police (BCACP) is very supportive of the Provincial Governments announcement of the Safer Communities Action Plan.
 It is comprehensive